veronicaflores/veronicasflores.github.io/BLOGME.md

 **June 27th:** <br/>
 I began my research this week in person where I met with Professor Vicente Ordóñez Román and we went over onboarding tasks and started to figure out a more specific project that I would be working on this summer.
 Initially we discussed three different topics: vision+language generation, image bias removal and analysis, image and text retrieval.
-However, we found that starting with bias removal and analysis would be a good start.
+However, we found that starting with bias removal and analysis would be good.

 The first machine learning model introduced was the [CLIP Model](https://openai.com/blog/clip/):